Differentiable Autoencoding Neural Operator for Interpretable and Integrable Latent Space Modeling: Methods

 \subsection{Benchmark Flow Problems}

 To evaluate the modeling capabilities of the proposed DIANO framework, three unsteady benchmark flow problems are considered.
 These include a canonical external flow configuration commonly employed in machine learning studies, as well as internal blood flow flows relevant to biomedical applications.
-The selected cases differ in geometric complexity and temporal boundary conditions, providing diverse and representative scenarios for assessing model robustness and the interpretability of physical latent-space dynamics.
+The selected cases differ in geometric complexity and temporal boundary conditions, providing diverse and representative scenarios for assessing model robustness and for visualizing physical latent-space dynamics.

 \textit{Flow over a Cylinder:} The first benchmark involves 2D incompressible flow over a circular cylinder at \( \mathrm{Re} = 100 \), a regime characterized by periodic vortex shedding.
 As shown in Fig.~\ref{fig:geometry}a, the cylinder (diameter \( D = 1 \)) is centered at the origin.
 The computational domain spans \( x \in [-10, 40] \) and \( y \in [-10, 10] \).
 No-slip boundary conditions are imposed on the cylinder, with uniform inflow \( (1, 0) \) and zero-traction outflow at the downstream boundary.
 The unsteady Navier–Stokes equations are solved using FEniCS~\cite{logg2012automated} with second-order triangular elements ($\sim$ 100K cells) and a time step of \( \Delta t = 0.01 \).
 After discarding transients, 1000 vorticity snapshots are extracted from \( t \in [100, 200) \), cropped to the wake region (indicated by a dotted box), normalized by their respective maximum vorticity values such that the resulting values lie in [-1, 1], and resampled onto a \( 256 \times 256 \) mesh.
 The resampling maps the physical domain to a normalized coordinate system, scaling the streamwise direction to [0, 1] and the transverse direction to [-1, 1].
 This dataset, initially generated in prior work~\cite{csala2022comparing}, supports the first two modeling objectives of the present work: static and time-evolved nonlinear dimensionality reduction.